 Xin Xu (许心) is a Research Fellow at the Centre for Global Higher Education (CGHE), Department of Education, and a Junior Research Fellow at Kellogg College, University of Oxford.
-Xin also teaches on the MSc in Education (Higher Education) programme, and supervises DPhil and MSc dissertation projects.
+Xin teaches on the MSc in Education (Higher Education) programme, and supervises DPhil and MSc dissertations.
+She is a Fellow of the Higher Education Academy (FHEA).

-Xin’s research concentrates on the globalisation and internationalisation of higher education and academic research.
+Xin’s research concentrates on higher education and research.
 She has strong interests in the following research areas:

 - Higher education studies, including sociology of higher education, higher education policy, internationalisation and globalisation of higher education, Chinese higher education and culture, higher education in East Asia.